-In operation for nearly four decades, Microsoft Word is a word processing software that is used by most businesses worldwide.
+In operation for nearly four decades, Microsoft Word is word processing software used by most global businesses.

 To begin, navigate to the ‘Insert’ tab within Microsoft Word and navigate to ‘My Apps’.
 The SigningHub for Word add-in is available to download from the Office store using an Office 365 account.

 Next, you’ll need to log into your SigningHub account via the Microsoft Word app area.
 To add recipients to your document, navigate to the ‘Insert’ tab and choose ‘Signature Line’.
-Fill in the applicable details, i.e. name and email address, as you’ll need these for later.
+Fill in the applicable details, i.e. name and email address.
+You’ll need these for later.
 Position and resize your signature field to fit your requirements.

 You can add multiple fields to your Word document if there are several signatories.
 Each signature field identifies its signer by the email address you’ve entered for them through the Word ‘Signature Line’ function.
 The SigningHub app will automatically show your chosen recipients (signers) in the SigningHub workflow.

 Once you’re ready to share for signing, click on ‘Share’ in the bottom right corner of your Word document.
 SigningHub will notify recipients via email that they have a document that needs their review and signature.
-Recipients will review, fill in and sign their document in the standard SigningHub manner.
+Recipients will review, fill in and sign their document using the standard SigningHub process.